A Hierarchical Architecture for Neural Materials

-\mypara{Rendering} Our extended NeuMIP can be integrated into a Monte-Carlo renderer, as such in NeuMIP, and capture the interaction bounces between objects in the scene.
-The results shown in this paper use an implementation in Mitsuba rendering engine \cite{Mitsuba}, accounting only for direct illumination.
-During render time, we use material query buffers to compute the inputs to our framework, then we pass the whole buffer to GPU to evaluate the queries as a batch.
-The LoD is also accounted in rendered results based on the camera distance per query.
-The rendered results in \figref{fig_3D} has 16 sample-per-pixel (ssp) and the rest is 64 SPP.
+Similar to NeuMIP, our neural reflectance model can be integrated into Monte-Carlo renderers.
+The results shown in this paper use an implementation in Mitsuba 2 rendering engine \cite{Mitsuba}, accounting only for direct illumination.
+At render time, we use material query buffers (storing $u$, $\omega_i$, $\omega_o$, $sigma$) to compute the inputs to our framework, then we pass the whole buffer to GPU to evaluate the queries as a batch.
+The LoD is also accounted for in rendered results based on the camera distance per query.
+All the comparison results have 1 sample-per-pixel (SPP).